SorenTech/secure-git/README.md

 ## How It Does It:
 - It uses the GitHub GraphQL API wherever possible
 - When not possible (a few things that aren't in the GraphQL API), falls back to the REST API
-- Written in Python with no dependencies
+- Written in Python with no dependencies except the "requests" library
 - Authenticates to GitHub using a PAT, provided either in a config file, environmental variables, or via a CLI flag

 ## What It Will Do Someday: